 Street Outreach Programs

-Outreach to runaway, homeless and human trafficked youth to build relationships and refer youth to vital services at street locations and drop-in centers.
+Outreach to runaway, homeless, trafficked, and exploited youth to build relationships and refer youth to vital services at street locations and drop-in centers.

 Basic Center Programs

 Temporary housing with crisis intervention services to minors including counseling, family reunification, and aftercare.